 Generally, calculation of sample size does not necessarily result in the representation of the population; it depends on the process used in the selection of the elements (Hair et. al., 2012).

 Thus, the total number of respondents is 316 from three Post graduate programs of school of Business.
 The survey was conducted between August, 2021 and October 2021.
-There are 112 CEMBA/CEMPA students among them, with participation rates for Chittagong and Dhaka of 50 and 62 student, respectively in addition to that a total of 107 MBA students from the university's various study centers participated in this study.
-The participation is as follows for MBA program: 40, 30, 10, 15, and 12 students from Dhaka, Chittagong, Rajshahi, Khulna, and Sylhet, respectively in this study.
-In addition, 97 students of PMBA program took part in the survey, with 50 students from Gazipur and 47 students from Dhaka.
-When there are 316 student respondents, we cease receiving responses from the respondents.
-Since the data was complete and accurate, no exclusion was necessary.
+There were 112 students from CEMBA/CEMPA who responded in this study, specifically 50 from Chittagong and 62 from Dhaka study centers.
+In addition, 107 MBA students were participated from the university's various study centers in this study.
+Moreover, 97 students of PMBA program took part in the survey where 50 students were from Gazipur and 47 students were from Dhaka Study center. .
 Table 1 shows the study center wise respondents.

 Table 1: The respondents for the primary data collection